Continuous-time trading and the emergence of probability: Applications

 Let $\kappa'=\{t'_0,\ldots,t'_{n}\}$ be a partition of the interval $[0,T]$ satisfying $f(\kappa')=\kappa$.
 This partition will satisfy

 and the union $\kappa''=\{t''_0,\ldots,t''_{N+n}\}$ (with its elements listed in the increasing order) of $\kappa_0$ and $\kappa'$ will satisfy

-Since $\kappa''\in K_{\delta'}[0,T]$ and $\epsilon$ and $\delta'$ can be taken arbitrarily small, this completes the proof. \ifJOURNAL \fi \end{proof}
+Since $\kappa''\in K_{\delta'}[0,T]$ and $\epsilon$ and $\delta'$ can be taken arbitrarily small, this completes the proof. \end{proof}

 The value $\qvar_T(\omega)$ defined by (\ref{eq:qvar}) can be interpreted as the quadratic variation of the price path $\omega$ over the time interval $[0,T]$.
-Another non-stochastic definition of quadratic variation will serve us in Section~\ref{sec:result-constructive} as the basis for the proof of Theorem~\ref{thm:main}.
+Another non-stochastic definition of quadratic variation (see (\ref{eq:A-limit})) will serve us in Section~\ref{sec:result-constructive} as the basis for the proof of Theorem~\ref{thm:main}.
+For the equivalence of the two definitions, see Remark~\ref{rem:coincidence}.